Pilar-Ferran/wanderer3/README.md

 An app that will allow users to share trips and spots, as well as soundtracks for these spots.

-By Ferran Iglesias Barenys and Pilar López Bodoque at Polimi Made with Flutter.
+By Ferran Iglesias Barenys and Pilar López Bodoque at Polimi.

+Made with Flutter.